trywilco/wilco-docs/docs/building-your-quest/conditions/user-check-authentication-exists.md

       ...
 ```

-The `user_check_authentication_exists` condition is used to verify that user authenticated itself using Github.
+The `user_check_authentication_exists` condition is used to verify that user authenticated themsleves using Github.

 ## Relevant Triggers